 Please note for private vacations hikes will be adjusted based on the group's interests and fitness level and the order of activities will depend on the actual lodging selected for your trip.
 The below is a sample itinerary using Gardiner, Montana as base.

 Today is our main travel day, as we drive the Grand Loop of Yellowstone and visit all the major hotspots.
 We'll gaze upon Grand Prismatic hot spring, which has almost every color of the rainbow.
-Next we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau.
+Next, we'll ditch the van to hike to Mystic Falls, where the Little Firehole River drops down from the Madison Plateau.
 Lunch will be on your own in the Old Faithful Lodge, after which we will watch Old Faithful erupt and take a tour of the many smaller nearby geysers.
-In the afternoon, we'll continue around the loop to the West Thumb geothermal area, which includes Fishing Cone, a hotspring in Yellowstone Lake in which visitors cooked fish immediately after catching them.
+In the afternoon, we'll continue around the loop to the West Thumb geothermal area, which includes Fishing Cone, a hot spring in Yellowstone Lake in which visitors cooked fish immediately after catching them.
 We'll continue on the loop drive to the Grand Canyon of the Yellowstone and take a walk to view the impressive Upper and Lower Falls.
 It is then on to Canyon Lodge for a casual dinner in the eatery, a visit to the museum, and then an evening drive through the Hayden Valley to see if we can spot wildlife.
-As the sun falls, we'll head back to Gardiner after a very long but productive day in the park.
+As the sun falls, we'll head back to Gardiner after a long but productive day in the park.

 This morning we'll sleep in, relax, and depart on a more leisurely schedule after breakfast.
 Our destination for the day is the amazing Lamar Valley, which is home to the largest herds of ungulates (hooved animals such as bison, elk, and deer) and the predators such as wolves that are near them.
 We'll start off with a hike, perhaps up Specimen Ridge or up Rose Creek to look for the pen used to release the wolves reintroduced to the park in 1995.
 We'll pack a lunch so we can eat on the trail.
 In the afternoon, we'll continue our drive through the Lamar Valley to look for wildlife.
 The Lamar Valley is actually one of the best places in the world to see wolves in the wild.
-We'll head back to Gardiner for our final dinner together and a well-deserved sleep.
+We'll head back to Gardiner for our final dinner together and a night of well-deserved sleep.

-This morning we'll again get up early to beat the crowds as we visit a Yellowstone hot spot - literally.
+This morning we'll again get up early to beat the crowds as we visit another Yellowstone hot spot - literally.
 We'll drive a short way into the park and walk a half mile to the Boiling River, an actual river heated by underground hot springs.
 We'll jump in for a morning soak, dry off, and have a picnic breakfast in the area.
 We'll then get our exercise by hiking the Beaver Ponds Trail, a five-mile loop that not only features beaver (and muskrats) but also is a good location for seeing bears.
 We'll head back to Gardiner for lunch on your own before leaving for Bozeman and the airport.Book This Vacation

 NIGHTS 1 - 3 >> YELLOWSTONE PARK